waldiez/vscode/README.md

 ## Known Issues

 - `Uncaught NetworkError: Failed to execute 'importScripts' on 'WorkerGlobalScope'.
 Could not create web worker(s).
 Falling back to loading web worker code in main thread, which might cause UI freezes`. <https://github.com/microsoft/vscode/issues/233060>.
 This is a known issue in VSCode and might cause performance degradation.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://raw.githubusercontent.com/waldiez/vscode/refs/heads/main/LICENSE) file for details.